How to Add a Search Box to Slicers and Report Pages in Power BI

 Why You Should Enable Search in Power BI Slicers

 Power BI Search boxes improve the end user experience enabling them to find the data they need faster than would otherwise be possible.
-When users are faced with scrolling through a very long list, a search box is a recommended solution.
+When users are faced with scrolling through a very long list, a search box is a recommended, but they may not be appropriate for lists with a small number of options, such as months, quarters or years.

 By default, slicers do not have a search option turned on.